Childhood Neglect Left Alone

 It is worth emphasizing here that not all parents are guilty of neglect.
 Still, any parent or guardian can benefit from looking at their parent styles to ensure that they do not inadvertently fall into this trap.
 Someone might believe that they are providing all their child needs, while actually withholding care that is crucial for their child’s overall development and wellbeing.

-The types of neglect are as follows:
+The types of Childhood Neglect are as follows:

 This is an easily identified form of neglect.
 In this case, a parent withholds basic needs of their child such as food, water, and shelter.